Introduction to SEO in Digital Marketing

 - Link building strategy needs to be as fair and usual as possible.

-- Last but not the least prepare your website thinking about your target audience – what they deserve.
+- Last but not least prepare your website by thinking about your target audience – what they deserve.
 Relevant and valuable content must flow in.

 - Social media optimization has a new entrant, video optimization: Today’s SEO expert knows how to optimize video content, effectively distribute it, and measure its efficacies in meaningful ways.